MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 mkdocs gh-deploy --help
 ```

-### Deploy with Github Actions
+### Deploy with GitHub Actions
->  Setup continous deployment config to enable deploys on a change to files on Github
+>  Setup continous deployment config to enable deploys on a change to files on GitHub

-When you make changes to your docs config or the docs directory, especially editing on Github directly, it's often useful to have the docs site build and deploy automatically in a remote environment.
-This is provided for free by Github.
+When you make changes to your docs config or the docs directory, especially editing on GitHub directly, it's often useful to have the docs site build and deploy automatically in a remote environment.
+This is provided for free by GitHub.

 This action is setup to do that for MkDocs: